Musseffect/nonlinear-least-squares/readme.md

 Simple tool for nonlinear least squares with arithmetic expressions and symbolic differentiation.

-"x" is reserved symbol for independent variable, every other identifier will be treated as an unknown parameter.
+Symbol "x" is reserved for independent variable, every other identifier will be treated as an unknown parameter.

 You can assign initial value for parameter with curly brackets, i. e. "p1{3.25}".